 Welcome City of Aurora Residents and Small Businesses!

-The City is pleased to announce that it is resuming its Municipal Aggregation program.
-This program features a 100% green energy program for City residents and small businesses who have not previously selected another power supplier.
-The program promotes renewable energy for a cleaner environment.
-As part of the program, the City will receive Renewable Energy Certificates ("RECs") from renewable energy, such as wind and recycled energy resources, to match the aggregation’s entire residential and small commercial electricity load.
-The City will be designated an EPA Green Power Partner Community.
+The City is pleased to inform you we are continuing our Electric Aggregation program.
+The program features Green Energy for residents and small businesses who have not previously selected another power supplier.
+The City will receive Renewable Energy Certificates from generation sources such as wind and recycled energy to match a portion of the aggregation’s residential and small commercial electricity load.
+This program promotes a cleaner environment and Aurora will be designated an EPA Green Power Community.

-The City of Aurora currently offers an 'opt out' electric municipal aggregation program to all residential and qualified small businesses from February of 2020 to July 2021.
+The City currently offers an 'opt out' electric municipal aggregation program to all residential and qualified small businesses from August 2021 to February 2023.
 The program will be administered by Eligo Energy IL, LLC, a leading electricity supplier located in Chicago.
-For all eligible members of this program, the green energy rate will always be equal to ComEd’s residential price (Price to Compare + Purchased Electricity Adjustment - www.pluginillinois.org/FixedRateBreakdownComEd.aspx) with one very important difference – the aggregation customers’ energy usage will be offset by 100% renewable energy!
+For all eligible members of this program, the green energy rate will always be equal to ComEd’s residential price* with one very important difference – the aggregation customers’ energy usage will be offset by renewable energy!

 There are no enrollment, switching, or early termination fees.
 Eligible customers will either be supplied by ComEd or Eligo, depending on their usage profiles.
 All eligible customers will pay the same rate, regardless of whether they are supplied by ComEd or Eligo.
 Those customers that will be supplied by Eligo need do nothing to participate; an eligible account will be automatically enrolled unless opted out.

-NO CHANGES IN BILLING.
-Eligible customers will continue to receive one monthly bill from ComEd and will still be eligible for the same programs through ComEd, such as Budget Billing, payment agreements, and energy efficiency programs.
-The only change will be in the Electric Supply price on the ComEd bill – www.comed.com/customer-service/billing-payment/understand-bill/Pages/residential.aspx.
+You will continue to receive one monthly bill from ComEd and will still be eligible for the same programs through ComEd, such as Budget Billing, payment agreements, and energy efficiency programs.
+The only change will be in the Electric Supply price on the ComEd bill – https://www.comed.com/MyAccount/MyBillUsage/Pages/UnderstandingMyBill.aspx.

-ENROLLMENT PROCESS.
 Once your account is enrolled, you will receive a confirmation letter from ComEd confirming your switch to Eligo.
-Approximately 30 to 45 days after enrollment, you will receive your first ComEd bill to reflect the new supply price (which will match ComEd's price).
+Approximately 30 to 45 days after enrollment, you will receive your first ComEd bill to reflect Eligo as your supplier at exactly the ComEd rate.

 Headquartered in Chicago, Illinois, Eligo Energy is a licensed electricity supplier in the states of Illinois, Maryland, Michigan, Massachusetts, New York, Ohio, Pennsylvania, New Jersey, Texas, the District of Columbia, and Connecticut.
-We offer residential and business customers green products and an opportunity to save on their electrical costs by choosing us as their electricity supplier.
+We offer residential and business customers Green Simplified, our suite of renewable energy products, and an opportunity to save on their electrical costs by choosing us as their electricity supplier.

 Renewable Energy Certificates (“RECs”) are proof that electricity was generated from renewable electricity and was fed into the shared electrical grid.
 Renewable Energy Certificates provide a mechanism for the purchase of renewable energy that is added to and pulled from the electrical grid.
 1 REC = 1 MWh of electricity (1,000 kWh).

-Yes, the way you pay your ComEd bill will not change.
+Your participation in the budget billing plan won’t change.
+The way you pay your ComEd bill will not change.